tomalbrc/filament/docs/src/content/block-model-types.md

 bottom_slab | 5
 bottom_slab_waterlogged | 5

+See the [polymer documentation](https://polymer.pb4.eu/latest/polymer-blocks/basics/) for more infos about the properties of the block model types

-When choosing blocks that break instantly on the client, like plant blocks, the destroyTime property in the block config has to be 0 as well.
+When choosing blocks that break instantly on the client, like plant_block or tripwire_block for example, the destroyTime property in the block config has to be 0 as well.

 You can map the `blockModelType` field of block configs to blockstates, this allows you to change the hitbox of the block depending on the block-state.